Rhind Mathematical Papyrus: Areas

 Problems 48–55 show how to compute an assortment of areas.
 Problem 48 is notable in that it succinctly computes the area of a circle by approximating π.
 Specifically, problem 48 explicitly reinforces the convention (used throughout the geometry section) that "a circle's area stands to that of its circumscribing square in the ratio 64/81."
 Equivalently, the papyrus approximates π as 256/81, as was already noted above in the explanation of problem 41.

 Other problems show how to find the area of rectangles, triangles and trapezoids.

 Pyramids

 The final six problems are related to the slopes of pyramids.

-A seked problem is reported by :
+A seked problem is reported as follows: